chuangellow/advanced-programming-in-UNIX-environment/Experiments/ch3.file_io/README.md

 Get to know how to use open and the difference between open and openat.
 ## 2. creat
 Get to know how to use creat and the limitation of creat.
+## 3. lseek
+Get to know what is lseek and how to check one file's capablility of seeking.